 This post was originally published in October of 2016 but it rings especially true today, in face of the protests that are taking place against police violence.
 Black Lives Matter.
 There should be justice and racial equality.
-Reform is needed to bring this about.
+Reform is needed to bring this about for BIPOC communities.
 Racism is wrong.
 We all need to be anti racist.
 I hope Veronika Obeng’s words about raising kids in a race conscious world help open hearts and minds.
-I think her words are super helpful for parents to know how to talk with kids about racial equality.
+I think her words are super helpful for parents who want to talk with kids about racial equality.

 Original Post Below